 Frequently Asked Questions

-Horses are adept at picking up and responding to human intention and non-verbal communication.
-They sense and respond to subtle cues in our behaviour and therefore provide instant, honest and accurate feedback in the moment – creating experiences which get to the core of issues quickly, powerfully and effectively.
+Horses provide a practical experience for learning, the difference between theorising or rationalising how to do something (talking about it) and doing it.
+The horse is the partner, sensing the subtle cues in our behaviour and providing instant, honest, and accurate feedback in the moment – creating experiences which get to the core issues quickly, powerfully, and effectively.

 What is Equine Facilitated Learning?

 Equine Facilitated Learning is a forward-looking approach (based in phenomenology and gestalt) working with individuals on life skills.
 Participants are encouraged to closely observe and interact with the horses, to understand and challenge their own assumptions and habits.